eipm/hello-mess-nf/README.md

     nextflow run main.nf

-or with [pipeline sharing](https://www.nextflow.io/docs/latest/en/latest/sharing.html), just run:
+or with [pipeline sharing](https://www.nextflow.io/docs/latest/sharing.html), just run:

     nextflow run eipm/hello-mess-nf

+**Note**: The pipeline will run but won't publish any message.
+For that, you need to start an instance of Kafka-Dispatcher and configure the related endpoint in `nextflow.config`.